theodoremoreland/mui-x-data-grid-bug-demo/README.md

 I recreated the bug with two combinations of package versions.
 The first tries to replicate the packages used when first encountering the error.
 Said combination can be found on the `main` branch.
 The second combination tries to use the latest package versions and can be found on the `updated-package-versions` branch.

 This bug was discovered when working on a feature for work, in which case we are using Data Grid Premium.
 However, as I do not have a personal Premium license, this demo uses the free version.
 It seems both versions encounter the same error.

+## Technologies used

+- Firefox version `131.0.2 (64-bit)`
+- Chrome version `129.0.6668.100 (Official Build) (64-bit)`
+- Node version `v22.8.0`

+See [app/package.json @ main branch](https://github.com/theodoremoreland/mui-x-data-grid-bug-demo/blob/main/app/package.json) and [app/package.json @ updated-package-versions branch](https://github.com/theodoremoreland/mui-x-data-grid-bug-demo/blob/updated-package-versions/app/package.json) for dependencies.
+The `main` branch uses package versions similar to that of which I used when first encountering the error.
+The `updated-package-versions` branch uses more up-to-date versions to similar effect.

 ## The bug